 5. Why brands constantly need to experiment in order to succeed

-Frequent, regular testing is at the core of digital optimisation — and business success.
+Frequent, regular testing is at the core of digital optimization — and business success.

 “Taking a leap of faith with new technology can be daunting, especially on a tight budget.
 But allocating even a small portion of your budget to a riskier approach can make a world of difference.
 There’s nothing wrong with tried-and-true methods.
 But you’ll never discover more effective or efficient approaches if you don’t set aside the time (and money) to find them.”